 The culture surrounding sales teams in the tech startup industry may also present some difficulties.
 Some candidates come from places that still promote a “coffee is for closers” culture.
 As a result, they may think their ability to sell sawdust to a lumber mill is an attribute, but it’s an immediate turn-off for hiring managers at tech companies.

 One major downside to tech sales is the pressure to meet quotas.
-Although this is common in most sales industries, tech companies rely on clients renewals of subscriptions more heavily than other industries.
+Although this is common in most sales industries, tech companies rely on clients’ renewals of subscriptions more heavily than other industries.
 The pressure to maintain an ongoing relationship with clients is both vital to success and a challenge to sales reps and account managers.

 How to Break Into Tech Sales

-When Jacob Gebrewold applied for an open tech sales job at Klue, he figured the company wouldn’t be looking to hire someone like him — an outsider to the tech industry.
+When Jacob Gebrewold applied for an open tech sales job at Klue, he figured the company wouldn’t be looking to hire someone like him.
 While he had five years of sales experience, a lack of tech background is often all it takes for a resume to sink to the bottom of the stack.
+He knew he’d have to outsell his competition for the role.

 “The central thesis of how I broke into Klue was that I have to show them that I’m significantly more creative than anyone else they can hire,” Gebrewold said.